JuliaLang/www.julialang.org/jsoc/gsoc/pdmp.md

 introduced [1].
 The method exploits the factorization structure to sample *a single* continuous time Markov chain targeting a joint distribution in parallel.
 In contrast to parallel Gibbs sampling in the method at no time a subset of coordinates is kept fixed.
-In Gibbs sampling keeping a subset fixed is the main device to achieve massive parallelism: given a separating set of coordinates, the conditional posterior factorizes in parallezible subproblems.
-In the presented method, a particle representing a posterior state never ceases to move, and it is only the decisions about direction changes which happen in parallel on subsets of coordinates.
+In Gibbs sampling keeping a subset fixed is the main device to achieve massive parallelism: given a separating set of coordinates, the conditional posterior factorizes into independent subproblems.
+In the presented method, a particle representing a parameter vector sampled from the posterior never ceases to move, and it is only the decisions about changes of the direction of the movement which happen in parallel on subsets of coordinates.

-There are two implementations available which make use of Julias multithreading capabilities.
+There are already two implementations available which make use of Julias multithreading capabilities.
 Starting from that, the contributor implements a version of the algorithm using GPU computing techniques as the methods is are suitable for these approaches.

 **Expected Results**: Implement massive parallel factorized bouncy particle sampler [1,2] using GPU computing.